 - Pilot data will be made available for resource sharing.
 For more details, see the NIA's resource sharing policies.
 De-identified data must be submitted to the Roybal Center for data sharing.

 - Selected pilot projects must be registered on clinicaltrials.gov

 - Those who are funded will have to complete the PHS Human Subject and Clinical Trials Information form.

 - NIA Guidance on Clinical Trials

 - Adverse Event and Serious Adverse Event Collection and Reporting

 - NIH Policy on the Dissemination of NIH-Funded Clinical Trial Information

-Please submit all application materials online by the deadline: January 17, 2020.We expect to select 2-3 of the most meritorious proposals by March 2, and to begin funding on June 1, 2020.
+We expect to select 2-3 of the most meritorious proposals by March 1, and to begin funding on June 1.
 Funding decisions will be based on the proposal’s relevance to the RALI Boston mission, ability to advance our knowledge of behavioral interventions and associated mechanisms to promote active engagement and healthy aging, and potential for future publications and independent funding.
 Pilot study investigators will be invited to meet periodically with other Center investigators and develop new collaborative relationships, harmonize their outcome measures (see RALI Toolbox measures on the website), share research findings and data sets, submit progress reports, and attend Roybal Center meetings.

 - If your proposal is selected for possible funding you may be asked to make revisions by March 1.